cs106l/textbook/src/05-containers/02-associative-containers.md

 ## Ordered Containers

-Ordered associative containers impose an ordering on their element types, allowing them to accelerate key lookups.
+Ordered containers, `map` and `set`, impose an ordering constraint on their element types, allowing them to achieve key lookups in logarithmic time.

 ### Requirements